-If you have a qualifying life event (QLE) - such as marriage, divorce, or the birth of a child - outside of the Federal Benefits Open Season, you may be eligible to enroll in the FEHB Program, change your enrollment, or cancel coverage.
+If you have a qualifying life event (QLE) - such as marriage, divorce, or the birth of a child outside of the Federal Benefits Open Season, you may be eligible to enroll in the FEHB Program, change your enrollment, or cancel coverage.
 For a complete list of QLEs, visit the FEHB website at www.opm.gov/healthcare-insurance/life-events.
 If you need assistance, please contact your employing agency, Tribal Benefits Officer, personnel/payroll office, or retirement office.

-• Family member coverage

-Family members covered under your Self and Family enrollment are your spouse (including your spouse by a valid common-law marriage from a state that recognizes common-law marriages) and children as described in the chart below.
-A Self Plus One enrollment covers you and your spouse, or one other eligible family member as described in the chart below.
+• Family member coverage Family members covered under your Self and Family enrollment are your spouse (including your spouse by a valid common-law marriage from a state that recognizes common-law marriages) and children as described.
+A Self Plus One enrollment covers you and your spouse, or one other eligible family member as described below.